Finland's industrial output grew 2.8% in March despite coronavirus

-HELSINKI (Reuters) - Finnish industrial output rose 2.8 percent in March from a year earlier despite the coronavirus outbreak, but new manufacturing orders fell by 9.3% in the same period, data from Statistics Finland showed on Friday.
+HELSINKI (Reuters) - Finnish industrial output rose 2.8 percent in March from a year earlier despite the coronavirus outbreak with chemicals surging, but new manufacturing orders fell by 9.3% in the same period, data from Statistics Finland showed on Friday.

 “Corona (impact) is likely to be seen in Finland’s industrial production in April.
 Regardless, this is good news,” Markku Lehmus, head of forecasting at the Research Institute of the Finnish Economy Etla wrote on Twitter.